Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 writeln("+ reduce truth = ", + reduce truth);
 writeln("0..#(+ reduce truth) = ", 0..#(+ reduce truth), "\n");

-// now that we have the set up, it's time for the actual indexing
+// now that we have the setup, it's time for the actual indexing
 // we do a may-parallel `forall` to iterate over the indices of `X`
 // we filter on `truth[i]`, so we only act if the condition is met
 // we use the compressed indices `iv[i]` to write into `Y`